richardschoen/howtostuff/installmariadbonibmi.md

 # Checking for active MariaDB server instance

-From a 5250 session, run WRKACTJOB and you should see the active server jobs and threads in the QUSRWRK subsystem
+From a 5250 session, run the ***WRKACTJOB*** command or to be more specific to PASE jobs run ***WRKACTJOB SBS(QUSRWRK) JOB(QP0ZSPWP)*** and you should see the active server jobs and threads in the QUSRWRK subsystem.
+The entry below shows what you should see if the MariaDB server is running.
 ```
 --------------------------------------------------------------------------------
 QP0ZSPWP     RICHARD     BCI      .0  PGM-mysqld       SELW